UPDATED & APPROVED 11.6.2023

 Local 122 refers persons to employers in accordance with its established dispatch procedure and the terms of its collective bargaining agreement with the employer.
 In referring persons to available jobs, Local 122’s Call Stewards take into consideration what they know about (a) the employer’s needs or requests, (b) the person’s skills and abilities, (c) the person’s job performance and reliability, including the person’s adherence to these Referral Rules, (d) the person’s availability, and (e) tenure.
 Tenure for purposes of making job referrals shall be determined as the first day a referent is dispatched from Local 122’s Referral Hall.
 Local 122 refers qualified persons without regard to their race, religion, color, age, sex, sexual orientation, national origin, ancestry, disability, or membership/non-membership in the Union.
 Local 122 will always give preference to persons who live within its geographical jurisdiction (San Diego County, Palm Springs, Hemet, Banning, Temecula, Palm Desert, Lake Elsinore, and Twenty-nine Palms).

-You will be contacted by the Call Steward by phone with an available position you are qualified for.
+You will be contacted by the Call Steward with an available position you are qualified for.
 You will have two (2) hours from the time of contact, to accept or decline the position.
 If the call time is within forty-eight (48) hours, this two (2) hour time allowance may not apply.
 You are responsible for obtaining and keeping a record of the following information from the Call Stewards when accepting a call: position, date, time, location, employer, steward and dress code.
 If possible, the Call Stewards will send an E-mail confirmation; however, lack of this E-mail is not grounds to appeal a No Call-No Show.

 Removal from Dispatch